10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 -

 Your team lives in Notion?
 Notion AI keeps everything in one place.
-It's expensive, but the workflow benefits are real if Notion is already your team's operating system.
+It's expensive, but the workflow benefits are real if Notion is already your operating system.

 -